Stockholm Student Health Services

 Stockholm University students, as well as students from a few other universities, are welcome to contact Stockholm Student Health Services.

-The Stockholm Student Health Services provides nurse and counselor services.
-Please see below how to book an appointment.
+The Stockholm Student Health Services provides nurse and counselor services, groups, workshops and other activities.
 All visits are free of charge.
 In case you lack a Swedish personal identity number and wish to make an appointment, please contact us at firstname.lastname@example.org, so we can help you.

 - Beckmans College of Design